Apamea, Syria: Late Roman and Byzantine eras

-During the Byzantine–Sasanian War of 602–628, the city fell in 613 to Shahrbaraz and was in Sasanian hands until near the end of the war.

-Byzantine era

 The Targum of Pseudo-Jonathan (Num. xxxiv.
 11) has Apamea (אפמיאה) for the city name Shepham as occurring in the Targumim Jerusalem and Neofiti.
 Since Apamea virtually belonged to Rabbinic Palestine, the first-fruits brought by Ariston from that town were accepted for sacrifice in Jerusalem.

+In the early 5th century, Apamea was granted the status of provincial capital of Syria Secunda after its separation from Syria Prima.

+The city was destroyed by Khosrow I in the 6th century.
+During the Byzantine–Sasanian War of 602–628, the city fell in 613 to Shahrbaraz and was in Sasanian hands until near the end of the war.

 Islamic era

 Following the Muslim conquest of Syria, Apamea was partially rebuilt and known in Arabic as Afāmiya or Fāmiya.
 The city was conquered by the Rashidun along with Al-Suqaylabiyah city after the battle of the Yarmuk.
 Apamea was then used as an observation post to warn against enemy attack.

 It was settled by the Arab tribes of Bahra and Udhra.
 However, it only regained its importance under the rule of Aleppo-based Hamdanid dynasty.
 Ruled by Khalaf ibn Mula'ib from 1095–1106, the city was taken by Tancred after Khalaf's murder by Assassins.
 It was destroyed by an earthquake in 1152.